Integrate Third-Party Ad Networks

 - (Native Ad) Set up your ad renderers

-The MoPub SDK can mediate most ad networks through our pre-built adapters, server-to-server integrations, and custom events.
+The MoPub SDK can mediate most ad networks through our pre-built adapters, and custom events.
 To see the latest list of supported ad networks, and to get the latest certified versions of mediation adapters, visit the MoPub Mediation Integration Tool.
 The tool also provides a convenient integration approach, discussed below.

 This guide walks you through the mediation setup process, specifically where to download adapters and how to integrate them into your app project.